Houston Astros: 1986–1990: A deep run, and building for the future

 After finishing fourth in 1985, the Astros fired general manager Al Rosen and manager Bob Lillis.
 The former was supplanted by Dick Wagner, the man whose Reds defeated the Astros to win the 1979 NL West title.
 The latter was replaced by Hal Lanier who, like his manager mentor in St. Louis, Whitey Herzog, had a hard-nosed approach to managing and espoused a playing style that focused on pitching, defense, and speed rather than home runs to win games.
 This style of baseball, known as Whiteyball, took advantage of stadiums with deep fences and artificial turf, both of which were characteristics of the Astrodome.
 Lanier's style of baseball took Houston by storm.
 Before Lanier took over, fans were accustomed to Houston's occasional slow starts, but with Lanier leading the way, Houston got off to a hot start, winning 13 of their first 19 contests.

 Prior to the start of the season the Astros acquired outfielder Billy Hatcher from the Cubs for Jerry Mumphrey.
 Lainer also made a change in the pitching staff, going with a three-man rotation to start the season.
 This allowed Lanier to keep his three starters (Nolan Ryan, Bob Knepper, and Mike Scott) sharp and to slowly work in rookie hurler Jim Deshaies.
 Bill Doran and Glenn Davis held down the right side of the field but Lainer rotated the left side.
 Denny Walling and Craig Reynolds faced the right-handed pitchers while Phil Garner and Dickie Thon batted against left-handers.
-Lainer knew the Astros had talent and he put it to work.
+Lanier knew the Astros had talent and he put it to work.

 The Astrodome was host to the 1986 All-Star Game in which Astros Mike Scott, Kevin Bass, Glenn Davis, and Dave Smith represented the host field.
 The Astros kept pace with the NL West after the All-Star break.
 They went on a streak of five straight come-from-behind wins.
 Houston swept a key 3-game series over the San Francisco Giants in late September to clinch the division title.
 Mike Scott took the mound in the final game of the series and pitched a no-hitter – the only time in MLB history that any division was clinched via a no-hitter.
 Scott would finish the season with an 18–10 record and a Cy Young Award.

 The 1986 National League Championship Series against the New York Mets was noted for its drama and is considered to be one of the greatest postseason series.
 In Game 3, the Astros were ahead at Shea Stadium, 5–4, in the bottom of the 9th when closer Dave Smith gave up a two-run home run to Lenny Dykstra, giving the Mets a dramatic 6–5 win.